bartificer/programming-by-stealth/docs/pbs34.md

 Next, let’s try write some tests for the `bartificer.linkToolkit.noopenerFix()` function ([also documented on GitHub](https://bbusschots.github.io/bartificer_linkToolkit_js/bartificer.linkToolkit.html#.noopenerFix)).

-This function searches some or all of an HTML document for links to URLs that are not local that have a `target` of `_blank`, but who’s `rel` attribute doesn’t contain `noopener`, and adds `noopener` to the `rel` attribute.
+This function searches some or all of an HTML document for links to URLs that are not local that have a `target` of `_blank`, but whose `rel` attribute doesn’t contain `noopener`, and adds `noopener` to the `rel` attribute.
 In other words, the function alters the DOM (by adding new `rel` attributes or altering the values of existing ones).

 This means that, for the first time in our exploration of QUnit, we need to make use of the so-called _fixture_.